Details About the ASVAB Scores for the Army

 - The Composite Scores

-If you are taking up the ASVAB and want to join the U.S. Army, you must know the following five important things about the ASVAB scores Army.
+If you are attempting the ASVAB and want to join the U.S. Army, you must know the following five important things about the scores:

 - The calculation of the scores